fsharp/fsharp.org/cloud/index.md

 virtual machines, geo-redundant storage, database clusters and website deployment.
 [This page](http://www.windowsazure.com/en-us/develop/net/fundamentals/compute/) provides detail on the structure of Azure applications.

+The [Fog library](http://dmohl.github.io/Fog/) gives a simple and pleasant set of wrappers for accessing basic Azure API services such as blob, table, queue, Service Bus and caching in one simple, uniform set of functions.

-The following is F# material based of the Windows Azure Training Kit for developers, focusing on web and data programming:
+There is also F# material based of the Windows Azure Training Kit for developers, focusing on web and data programming:
  * [Part 1: Building and Publishing Windows Azure Web Sites using F#](http://sireel-world.azurewebsites.net/sir-eel-visions/WATK-FS-Pt1)
  * [Part 2 - WATK in F#, Part 2: Deploying an Azure Web Site with Git](http://sireel-world.azurewebsites.net/sir-eel-visions/WATK-FS-Pt2)
  * [Part 3 - WATK in F#, Part 3: Using Entity Framework with an Azure Database](http://sireel-world.azurewebsites.net/sir-eel-visions/WATK-FS-Pt3)